 4. Decide Whether You Want to Store Your Baby’s Cord Blood

 “What’s the use of keeping my baby’s cord blood?” you may wonder.
 Umbilical cord blood is a rich source of haematopoetic stem cells (HSC) that have been successfully used to treat immune and genetic disorders as well as blood cancers.

 The main benefit of storing your baby’s cord blood is having ready HSC in the event they are needed without having to go through the time consuming and costly process of searching for a suitable donor.

 Even among siblings, the chance of a successful match is one in four.
-Hence, storing your baby’s cord blood may mean the difference between life & death when certain diseases strike and serves as a form of biological insurance.
+Hence, storing your baby’s cord blood may mean the difference between life & death when certain diseases strike and serve as a form of a biological insurance.

 Parents can pay to collect and store your baby’s cord blood in a private cord blood bank such as StemCord.

 The collection of umbilical cord blood is pain-free and risk-free for both mother and baby.
 Under MCYS’s Baby Bonus Scheme, parents can pay for cord blood banking services using their children’s Child Development Account.
 Unless you have opted to save your baby’s cord blood, the umbilical cord is usually discarded after delivery.

 Tip: Find out more about cord blood banking here.